Mississippi Mills, Ontario: Culture

-Mississippi Mills is home to several festivals and events, including the North Lanark Highland Games, Naismith 3-on-3 Basketball Festival, the Almonte Fair and CeltFest.
+Mississippi Mills is home to several festivals and events, including the North Lanark Highland Games, Naismith 3-on-3 Basketball Festival, the Almonte Fair, and CeltFest.

-Many of the town's citizens commute to the nearby city of Ottawa.
+Many of the municipality's citizens commute to the nearby city of Ottawa.
 Almonte has three elementary schools: R. Tait McKenzie Public School, Naismith Memorial Public School and Holy Name of Mary Catholic School.
 Almonte and District High School serves the town of Almonte and much of the surrounding area.